-- How to Determine the Price to Pay for a Call Option
+How to Determine the Cost of a Call & Put

 Call and put options are tradeable contracts with values based on the share price of an underlying stock.
 It seems like it should be easy to pick a stock and look up the current price of calls and puts for that stock.
 In reality, the task is a little more difficult -- starting with the fact that there will be hundreds of different put and call options trading against each stock.
 Also, the websites where investors normally go to look up stock prices do not carry option prices or the available options prices are not accurate.
 Market expectations determine put and call prices and a few techniques can put those prices on your computer screen.